The One Year Relationship Checklist

 Is the first year of a relationship the hardest?

 The first year of a relationship should not be hard.
 If staying happy is a challenge, then perhaps you are not meant to be with the person.

 What are the 5 most important things in a relationship?

 The five (5) most important thing in a relationship are:

-Whether your relationship is healthy or unhealthy will be determined by having these five items in your relationship.
-Anything more than five is fair game too!
+Whether your relationship is healthy or unhealthy may be determined by having these five items in your relationship.
+Your relationship may have other fine qualities in addition to these, too!

 How long before a relationship is considered serious?